Arrested For DUI? Know Your Options For Your License

 Just because you have been arrested or convicted of a DUI and have a license suspension does not mean necessarily mean you won’t be able to drive during that period of time.
 It is important to know your options, at Meldon Law we know we have the knowledge and experience to assist you whether you want to apply for a hardship license or whether you want to challenge the license suspension at a formal review hearing.

-Contact An Experienced DUI Defense Lawyer
+Contact An Experienced DUI Defense Attorney

 If you were arrested for a DUI in South Florida, let our seasoned DUI defense attorneys guide you through the suspension and criminal process and minimize your penalties.
 Contact our skilled legal team at Meldon Law online or call at 800-373-8000 for a free case evaluation to learn about your rights and discuss your next steps.